Fernando9522/super-pato/How-to-make-wi-fi-based-version-(Esp8266).md

 ### 1. Get/assemble the hardware.
-See this [github page](https://github.com/spacehuhn/wifi_ducky) or this [video](https://www.youtube.com/watch?v=Utq4C9S3-uI) to see how to do that.
+Check spacehuhn's [wifi_ducky](https://github.com/spacehuhn/wifi_ducky) or Seytonic's [video](https://www.youtube.com/watch?v=Utq4C9S3-uI) about it to see how to do that.
 Different boards/modules can be used for it, but the hardware must have:

 A board with Atmega32U4 such as:
 - Arduino Pro Micro 5V (with external 3.3V regulator or two 3.6V zener diodes)